 They primarily dropped body fat and improved insulin resistance, alongside secondary benefits of a smaller increase in lean muscle tissue and a decrease in resting heart rate.
 (4)

-How To Start Training Like Stallone
+How To Train Like Sylvester Stallone

-- Duration: 10 rounds.
+- Duration: 10 rounds of the circuit.

 - Emmett, M., et al. Effects of Standard Set and Circuit Weight Training on Excess Post-exercise Oxygen Consumption.
 J Strength Cond Res.
 (1992)